CORE VIRTUES

 November 11 is the date for this commemoration because on the eleventh day of the eleventh month of the eleventh hour in 1918, the warring world signed an armistice, ending the slaughter of millions in World War I.

-For years known as "Armistice Day," the holiday is now a broader tribute to veterans of our Armed Forces.
+For years known as "Armistice Day," it is now a broader tribute to veterans of our Armed Forces.

 Picture